Fumika0523/FrontEnd_MovieStation_11-09-2024/README.md

 - item => item._id === element._id → Checks if any item in wishlist has the same _id as element._id.

 ----------------------
-1.design for delete & movin to wishlist button ----->> DONE 2.moving to wishlist function in  --> DONE
-3.moving to the cart in wishlist page ---> DONE 4.moviection button in cartpage --> DONE
+1.design for delete & movin to wishlist button                ----->> DONE 2.moving to wishlist function in                              --> DONE 3.moving to the cart in wishlist page                        ---> DONE 4.moviection button in cartpage                               --> DONE 5.sorting part
-5.sorting part
 6.when cart item is empty, the empty banner should show       ---> DONE 7.pdf order invoice , add stroke on each item
 8. price is static or not, change the price in DB and see      ---> DONE
 9. Download Invoice
 10. Refresh cartpage                                            --> DONE
 11. Without Login
 12. check my movies <WOrk> >> Trailer, when you click the button just instantly 13.Duplicated order
 14. My Purchase & My movie (lists that you added)  <WOrk>
 15. Check signup validation

 ------------
 README FILE:
 AUTHENTICATION:
-SIGININ /SIGNUP /LOGOUT FUNCTIONLITY                    -DONE ValidationSchema + Errors -FORM                         -PENDING(ERRORS) (COMMON SCHEMA) >> DONE
+SIGININ /SIGNUP /LOGOUT FUNCTIONLITY                    ->>> NOt correct siginin details ValidationSchema + Errors -FORM                         -PENDING(ERRORS) (COMMON SCHEMA) >> DONE

 WITHOUT AUTHENTICATION